 What if I don’t notice the email notifying me about my e-bill or the email gets lost?

-- Failure to check e-bill availability is not valid grounds for waiving late-payment penalties or registration, grade, diploma or transcript holds.
+- Failure to check e-bill availability is not valid grounds for waiving late-payment penalties or a student accounts hold.
 If you have problems viewing your bill contact the Student Records & Financial Services Center.

 Can I receive a paper bill?